How to Prepare Your Garden For Autumn

 Trim back perennials

-If some of your plants’ leaves are beginning to turn orange and brown then it’s time to get out the secateurs and trim them back for this year.
+If some of your plants’ leaves are beginning to turn orange and brown then it’s time to get out the secateurs and trim them back for the year.

 Stake young trees